Things you need to know about coffee roasting.

 Coffee roasters look for coffees with interesting flavours and unique characteristics for this category, like many African and Central American single origins.
 Remember the Ethiopian coffee that completely blew your mind (blueberry, strawberry, raspberry!)?

 The objective of roasting is to best preserve the flavours originated from its origin, to enhance or amplify its potential and beautiful flavours.
-Generally, coffee will be roasted on lighter side, to avoid any additional flavours caused by roasting.
+Generally, coffee will be roasted on the lighter side, to avoid any additional flavours caused by roasting.

 These coffees are generally of the highest quality (zero defect), premium priced and give a 'Wow' factor to many coffee drinkers.
 It's the inspiration of us founding Blaq Coffee, and we also encourage you to drink filter coffee.It tastes amazing!